-Over the prior three year period, our TSR has declined approximately 9% and our Chief Executive Officer's three-year average realizable pay represents approximately 42% of three-year average reported pay.
-In 2019, our TSR increased (we fell at approximately the 80th percentile of our peer TSRs), as did our Chief Executive Officer's realizable pay, which was also higher than his 2019 reported pay.
-Realizable pay increased in 2019 as a result of our Chief Executive Officer's performance bonus payment reflecting 200% of corporate goal achievement and the grant of RSUs and stock options to our Chief Executive Officer which resulted in realizable value porporational to our stock performance.
-2018 reported pay was higher in large part because it reflected a \$5.68 million expected value for PSUs under financial accounting rules, however these PSUs had zero realizable at the end of 2018 (and continue to have zero realizable value) as a result of our stock price performance.
+Over the prior three-year period, our TSR has declined approximately 5% and our Chief Executive Officer's three-year average realizable pay represents approximately 49% of three-year average reported pay.
+For 2020, our TSR decreased approximately 22%, as compared to 2019, as did our Chief Executive Officer's realizable pay, which represented a 50% decrease from 2019 realizable pay and was more than 50% lower than his 2020 reported pay.
+Realizable pay decreased in 2020 as a result of our Chief Executive Officer's smaller performance bonus payment (reflecting 70% of corporate goal achievement in 2020 as compared to 200% in 2019) and the fact that all of our Chief Executive Officer's 2020 stock options were "underwater" at the end of the year, and therefore had zero realizable value, despite the fact that they are reported in the Summary Compensation Table as having a value of approximately \$4.58 million.
+2020 reported pay was higher than 2019 reported pay primarily because it reflected a \$8 million value for 2020 option and RSU grants under financial accounting rules, however these options had zero realizable at the end of 2020 (and continue to have zero realizable value) and these RSU grants have a decreased realizable value proportionate with our stock price performance.